 A better path for experienced providers and new educators

-Whether you already run a day home or you are just beginning to explore the path, SMADA is now taking educator applications while final licensing is being completed, with licensing expected by the end of April.
+Whether you already run a day home or you are just beginning to explore the path, SMADA is now taking educator applications while the licensing process is being completed.

 Educator guiding a child in a calm home daycare learning environment